Allendism

 Salvador Allende with the presidential band.

 Allendism (Spanish: Allendismo) is an ideological current that bases its positions and lines on the government of Salvador Allende, former president of Chile who, together with the Popular Unity (Unidad Popular, UP), ruled the country until the coup d'état of 1973, headed by Augusto Pinochet.
-Within the political spectrum, it is located between the left and the center-left, basing its principles on social democracy, democratic socialism, institutionalism, and reformism.
+Within the political spectrum, it is located between the left-wing, basing its principles on democratic socialism, institutionalism, and socialist humanism.
 The followers of this current are called allendistas.

 History

 Within Allendism, there are mainly two theoretical-historical currents: one led by Salvador Allende himself and followed by the Communist and Radical Party, as well as the MAPU Obrero Campesino and the Independent Popular Action; while the other current, of a more radical nature, led by Carlos Altamirano, was followed by the Socialist Party, the MAPU, and the Christian Left.